vesln/package/Readme.md

 ## Intro

-This module provides an easy way to export package.json data.
+This module provides an easy and simple way to export package.json data.
-It contains auto-discovery functionality, which means that it will find your package.json file automatically.
-Cool, ugh?

 ## Installation